aicell-lab/ddls-course/content/course/ddls-2023/schedule/_index.md

 ---
-title: Schedule
+title: Course Schedule
+linkTitle: Schedule
 date: '2022-08-29'
 type: book
 weight: 8

 ---
-## Course Schedule

 ## Important dates
  - Course start: 29 August 2023
  - Course registration deadline: 4 September 2023
  - Course end: 6 October 2023
  - Exam: 11 October 2023 & 25 October 2023

-**NOTE: Please note that the schedule is subject to change, please keep an eye on the email announcement and the updated schedule here (instead of using the one published at [KTH course web](https://www.kth.se/social/course/SK2538/calendar/)).**
+**NOTE: The schedule is subject to change, please keep an eye on the email announcement and the updated schedule HERE (which may differ from the schedule at [KTH course web](https://www.kth.se/social/course/SK2538/calendar/)).**

-Here is an updated schedule for the course:
+Here is the updated schedule for the course:

 | Module  | Date & Time        | Type                | Teachers                        | Location              | Note  |
 |---------|--------------------|---------------------|---------------------------------|-----------------------|-------|